Clever Laziness

 Moreover, the industry’s obsession with new tools and frameworks has led to a complexity that can be overwhelming, especially for those entering the field.
 This complexity doesn’t just pose a barrier to new developers; it can alienate those who have been in the industry for years.
 It’s a challenge that requires technical skills and a deep understanding of the web’s foundational principles.

 While the web development landscape continues to evolve, principles like simplicity, accessibility, and efficiency remain paramount.
 It’s time for the industry to reevaluate its priorities and practices, not just for the sake of developers but for the users who rely on the web daily.
-Let’s not forget that at its core, the web is a tool for all, and our role as developers is to ensure it remains accessible, efficient, and useful for everyone.
+Let’s not forget that, at its core, the web is a tool for all, and our role as developers is to ensure it remains accessible, efficient, and valuable for everyone.

 See Also